 Solve challenging problems with global impacts

-Do good for the better world
+Do good for a better world

-Currently, I'm a Ph.D. student in the Deptartment of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
+Currently, I'm a Ph.D. candidate in the Deptartment of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
 With the mentorship from Steve Flavell, I investigate the neural circuits behind complex behaviours in C. elegans—with only 302 neurons, how does it sense, integrate information, learn, and even coordinate long term behaviours?

 Right before grad school, I spent one year at Harvard — doing biomedical optics and neurosciecne at Rowland Institute.
-At Jennifer Li and Drew Robson's lab (RoLi Lab), I contributed to the high speed tracking microscope, which can image the brain activity of a freely swimming zebrafish (the whole brain, cellular resolution).
+In Jennifer Li and Drew Robson's lab (RoLi Lab), I contributed to the high speed tracking microscope, which can image the brain activity of a freely swimming zebrafish (the whole brain, cellular resolution).

 Prior to that, I was at Cornell, where I learned how to survive long winters and solve difficult problems—primarily in biological contexts (Biological Engineering).
 While in Ithaca, I was at Melissa Warden's lab, working on imaging/optics projects in neuroscience.

-Beside the technical subjects, I like to read, swim, examine life (of mine and of others), follow what I can on law and politics, and enjoy music.
+Beside the technical subjects, I like to read, cycle, swim, examine life (of mine and of others), follow what I can on law and politics, and enjoy music.